-Forbo Finanz AG acquired 100% of the capital of Transmeca AS in Oslo, Norway, effective May 2, 2018.
+In the previous reporting period, Forbo Finanz AG had acquired 100% of the capital of Transmeca AS in Oslo, Norway, effective May 2, 2018.
 Transmeca AS was an existing customer of Forbo that sells and distributes fabric conveyor belts.
-Transmeca AS is now an additional service point for the Movement Systems division in Norway.
-Additionally, the dormant company Forbo Project Vinyl AB in Gothenburg, Sweden, was liquidated in the period under review.
+Transmeca AS has now become an additional distribution and service point for the Movement Systems division in Norway.
+Furthermore, the dormant company Forbo Project Vinyl AB in Gothenburg, Sweden, was liquidated in 2018.

-The subsidiaries included in the group of consolidated companies are listed under 'Group companies' (from page 136 of this report).
+The subsidiaries included in the group of consolidated companies are listed under 'Group companies' (from page 134 of this report).